-- 19. The rules have also been clarified/ tightened up, or interpreted in light of the changes to the Objective and Policies above, and explanation of the IHP: - (a) The appellant does not have a major interest in farm buildings, and so does not comment on these rules 39.4.1-39.4.3. - (b) In respect of other buildings, Rules 39.4.4 and 39.4.5 now only applies to proposed buildings: - (i) within an identified wāhi tupuna area (ie not within a site that contains a wāhi tupuna area but the building is not proposed in that area); and - (ii) within specified zones that do not include the Settlement Zone (and less than 20m, or 30m, from a wetland, river or lake). - (c) In respect of the earthworks rules, it is clear that consent is only required for: - (i) earthworks over 10m3 for new roads "located within Wāhi Tūpuna areas outside the urban environment where roads have been identified as a potential threat to Manawhenua values", which require RDA consent under Rule 25.5.7; and
+- 22. The rules have also been clarified/ tightened up, or interpreted in light of the changes to the Objective and Policies above, and explanation of the IHP: - (a) The appellant does not have a major interest in farm buildings, and so does not comment on these rules 39.4.1-39.4.3. - (b) In respect of other buildings, Rules 39.4.4 and 39.4.5 now only applies to proposed buildings: - (i) within an identified wāhi tupuna area (ie not within a site that contains a wāhi tupuna area but the building is not proposed in that area); and - (ii) within specified zones that do not include the Gibbston Resort Zone (and less than 20m, or 30m, from a wetland, river or lake). - (c) In respect of the earthworks rules, it is clear that consent is only required for: - (i) earthworks over 10m3 for new roads "located within Wāhi Tūpuna areas outside the urban environment where roads have been identified as a potential threat to Manawhenua values" require RDA consent under Rule 25.5.7; and - (ii) earthworks within wāhi tupua areas not specifically identified in Rule 25.5.10A.1 over 10m3 within 20m of the bed of any wetland, river, or lake (and other requirements, of less interest to the appellant) which also require RDA consent under Rule 25.5.10A2;